Touftoufe/Algo_GenBin/README.md

 # Algo_GenBin

+This is a school project in C language programming
 The hole project is here, working well, with all the comments.

 # ALL THE FILES HAVE TO BE IN THE SAME FOLDER